top of page

 And that's when they walk away.

-But I know firsthand that kids are deeply curious about life and about who Jesus really is—and they love exploring His life honestly and deeply.
+Kids are deeply curious about life and about who Jesus really is, especially fourth and fifth graders, and they love exploring His life honestly and deeply.

 First Savvy Church of Christ is a shared learning environment where kids are taken seriously, adults are challenged, and faith is never hidden behind jargon.